Constraints on Lepton Number Violation with the 2 tonne$\cdot$yr CUORE Dataset

-The CUORE (Cryogenic Underground Observatory for Rare Events) experiment~\cite{CUORE:2021mvw} primarily searches for \ndbd\ decay of $^{130}$Te at the Laboratori Nazionali del Gran Sasso (LNGS) in Italy.
+The CUORE (Cryogenic Underground Observatory for Rare Events) experiment~\cite{CUORE:2021mvw} primarily searches for \ndbd\ of $^{130}$Te at the Laboratori Nazionali del Gran Sasso (LNGS) in Italy.
 The CUORE detector consists of a close-packed array of 988 5\,$\times$\,5\,$\times$\,5~cm$^{3}$ TeO$_2$ crystal calorimeters with an active mass of 742~kg (206~kg $^{130}$Te).
 The crystals are mounted in copper frames that form 19 towers.
 The towers are hosted in the CUORE cryostat, a custom multistage cryogen-free dilution refrigerator that cools the detector to $\sim$10~mK and maintains it in a stable, low-noise environment~\cite{Alduino:2019xia}.
-An illustration of the relative positions of the CUORE crystals is shown in Fig.~\ref{fig:fig2arxiv}.
+An illustration of the CUORE crystal arrangement is shown in Fig.~\ref{fig:CUORE_3d_exposure}.

-CUORE chose $^{130}$Te as the $\beta\beta$ decay emitter because of its relatively high natural isotopic abundance of $\sim$34\%, which in turn allowed us to use tellurium with natural isotopic composition.
-This enables CUORE to search for \ndbd\ decay and other rare processes in multiple isotopes of tellurium~\cite{CUORE:2020bok,CUORE:2021xns,CUORE120Te,CUORE128Te}.
-The $\beta\beta$ decay emitter is also favorable because of its relatively high \qbb\ of $\sim$2527.5 keV~\cite{Rahaman:2011zz}, which is above most environmental gamma-ray backgrounds.
-CUORE is further protected by several means from backgrounds that could obscure the \ndbd\ decay signal.
+CUORE chose $^{130}$Te as the $\beta\beta$ emitter because of its relatively high natural isotopic abundance of $\sim$34\%, which in turn allowed us to use tellurium with natural isotopic composition.
+This enables CUORE to search for \ndbd\ and other rare processes in multiple isotopes of tellurium~\cite{CUORE:2020bok,CUORE:2020bok_erratum,CUORE:2021xns,CUORE120Te,CUORE128Te}.
+The $\beta\beta$ emitter is also favorable because of its relatively high \qbb\ of $\sim$2527.5~keV~\cite{Rahaman:2011zz}, which is above most environmental gamma-ray backgrounds.
+CUORE is further protected by several means from backgrounds that could obscure the \ndbd\ signal.
 The Gran Sasso mountains above LNGS provide natural shielding from cosmic rays, decreasing the muon flux by $\sim$6 orders of magnitude compared to sea level~\cite{Borexino:2012wej}.
-Multiple shields located outside and inside the cryostat provide nearly 4$\pi$ coverage of the detector against environmental gamma background and neutrons~\cite{Wulandari:2003cr,Alduino:2019xia} with the inner cryostat shield mostly comprised of $^{210}$Pb-depleted ancient lead recovered from a Roman shipwreck~\cite{Pattavina:2019pxw}.
-We addressed the largest source of background---i.e., degraded alpha particles originating from the trace radioactive contamination of the copper frame structures~\cite{bkgmodel2024}---using effective cleaning procedures and strict radiopurity controls on the crystals and nearby structures~\cite{Alessandria:2012zp,Buccheri:2014bma,Benato:2017kdf}.
+Multiple shields located outside and inside the cryostat provide nearly 4$\pi$ coverage against environmental gamma background and neutrons~\cite{Wulandari:2003cr,Alduino:2019xia} with the inner cryostat shield mostly comprised of $^{210}$Pb-depleted ancient lead recovered from a Roman shipwreck~\cite{Pattavina:2019pxw}.
+We addressed the largest source of background---i.e., degraded alpha particles originating from the trace radioactive contamination of the copper frame structures~\cite{CUORE:2024fak}---using effective cleaning procedures and strict radiopurity controls on the crystals and nearby structures~\cite{Alessandria:2012zp,Buccheri:2014bma,Benato:2017kdf}.